Navigation | Mobile SDK | Urbi Documentation

 mapView.getMapAsync { map ->

-// Add a marker for the current location
+// Adding a marker with the current geolocation to the map

 map.addSource(